Reading Support

 Dates Offered:

-Spring '24 workshops will be held in-person.
+Fall '24 workshops will be held in-person.
 See full list of current workshops on "Writing & Reading Support" webpage.
 To register for workshops, please complete the following steps:

 1. Click on the blue Accudemia logo above or on the ARC's main webpage: https://arc.ucr.edu/